'Being teenage champion interrupted growing up'

 The period of the season where we play Roland Garros, Wimbledon and the Olympics was the hardest one for me last year.

 I did everything to be ready to defend my French Open title and I played solid tennis.
-But I felt people were expecting me to do more than the quarter-finals.
+But I felt people were expecting me to do more than reach the quarter-finals.

 If I reached the quarter-finals in 2020 I would have been very happy.
 So I had to constantly remind myself that I don't have to win every match.

-I could easily cut off all the things I read or heard from other people - but my expectations were the worst.
+I could easily cut out all the things I read or heard from other people - but my expectations were the worst.

-My psychologist, Daria Abramowicz, gave me a lot in terms of helping me understand myself more and understanding why I am such a perfectionist.
+My psychologist Daria Abramowicz gave me a lot in terms of helping me understand myself more and understand why I am such a perfectionist.

 There are examples of that in my everyday life, too.
-For example, I can't bake and I'm terrible at cooking.

-But I try to change every recipe so it is more healthy, with less sugar and less flour.
+For example, I can't bake and I'm terrible at cooking yet I try to change every recipe so it is more healthy, with less sugar and less flour.

 I start normally, adding the ingredients, but then think there is too much sugar or too much butter.
-So I take it out and then it comes out terrible.
+So I take it out and then it comes out terribly.

 My dad doesn't like to waste food but if I bake something like a brownie he just throws it out because it is really bad!